You are here

 Best Selfie Spot?
 Huron is home to the World’s Largest Pheasant.
 It seems made for social media posts.

 Date night?
-You’d better include a selfie with that pheasant.
+You’d better include a selfie with that pheasant (and, of course, tag it with #HiFromSD).
 The adjacent Plains Dining and Recreation Center can take care of all your date night needs with a restaurant, a bowling alley, and occasional comedy show.

 If you’re coming from the east, keep your eyes open to the north as you approach St. Lawrence.
-You’ll see that someone built a giant arrow.
+You’ll see that someone built a giant arrow that appears to be shot from the sky.
 That prepares you for the unique history that awaits.

 “Fella, this is about Highway 14,” you say.
 “What does this have to do with St. Lawrence?”
 Well, not only is this where Porter grew up and built his creations.
 It’s also where he’ll spend the winter working on transforming an old cement truck mixer drum into a giant rabbit.